-The final yield curve is determined by adding the spread for the respective remaining term to the yield curve of the Bundesbank, whereby the spread is kept constant from a term of 10 years.
+The final yield curve is determined by adding the spread for the respective remaining term to the yield curve of the Bundesbank, whereby the spread is kept constant for a term of 10 years.

 - Evaluation of pension obligations due to IAS 19

-Expectation for simplification.
+Expectation to simplification.

-Expectation for unlimited success.
+Expectation to unlimited success.

 A good business relationship starts with a good conversation.